 If you’re like most homeowners, you want the roof on your house to last for a very long time.
 It would be even better if you never had a problem and it continued to look good.
 While no one can promise that your roof will last for decades without any issues, using quality materials is a good place to start.
-Quality roofing materials and installation, as Rapid Roofing offers in Ann Arbor, can help assure that you’ll have a great roof for many years to come.
+Quality roofing materials and installation, as A2 Roofing offers in Ann Arbor, can help assure that you’ll have a great roof for many years to come.

 Your roof creates a big part of your home’s visual appeal.
 A good shingle choice can help make your home stand out and boost its curb appeal.
 So shouldn’t you spend some time deciding which shingles will best complement your home’s architecture and color scheme?

 Roofing shingles are available in wood, stone, metal and asphalt.
 And while we do install roofing shingles in other materials, asphalt shingles continue to be the most popular choice among homeowners.
 Why?
 Asphalt shingles are: